baileyherbert/svelte-webpack-starter/README.md

 # Svelte Webpack Starter
 This is my personal starter template for creating [Svelte](https://svelte.dev) apps.
-It's preconfigured out of the box with:
+It's preconfigured out of the box with Webpack, TypeScript, SASS, Babel, Autoprefixer, and hot module replacement.
+I've kept it minimal and organized so it's easy to build upon and/or customize.

-- Webpack
-- Hot module replacement
-- TypeScript
-- SASS
-- Babel
-- Autoprefixer

 ---